helospark/SparkBuilderGenerator/README.md

-# SparkBuilderGenerator
+# Spark Builder Generator
-Eclipse plugin to generate builders
+Eclipse plugin to generate builders.

+You can find it on [Eclipse marketplace here](https://marketplace.eclipse.org/content/spark-builder-generator#group-details)

 ## Builder generator